Dritzii/applying-promo/README.md

 # applying-promo

-Please install Python 3 into your machine to run this by cd.. into file destination
+Please install Python 3 into your machine to run this by cd.. into file destination and type python {filename}.py